 Future Focus Group

-Committee for Melbourne is committed to the development of emerging leaders as skilled, committed and connected civic leaders who contribute to enduring and positive changes for Melbourne.
-As part of this ongoing commitment, we are delighted to announce the launch of the Future Focus Group 2024 Program (FFG).
+Committee for Melbourne is committed to the development of emerging leaders as skilled, connected and committed civic leaders who contribute to enduring and positive changes for Melbourne.
+As part of this ongoing commitment, we are delighted to announce the launch of the next offering of the Future Focus Group Program (FFG).

 Melbourne’s own emerging civic leaders’ program, FFG was first offered in 1996 and has successfully developed emerging leaders in Melbourne who are able to better understand, connect within and contribute to Melbourne while building their leadership capabilities.

 FFG is an outstanding opportunity to deliver Committee-sponsored group projects.
 These projects have included Open House Melbourne, Free Trams in the CBD, the inaugural Melbourne International Student Week and Men’s Shed Parkville Precinct.
-Melbourne International Student Week will be held again in 2024 as the Committee plans for it to become an enduring part of Melbourne’s annual calendar of events.
+Melbourne International Student Week will be held again for a third time in 2025 as the Committee works on it becoming an enduring part of Melbourne’s annual calendar of events.

-Please contact Matt Gaffney, General Manager Future Focus Group, if you would like to explore the prospect of nominating an emerging leader of your organisation for the FFG 2024 Program.
-Completed Nomination Forms are sought by 4pm on Monday 30 October 2023.
+Please contact Matt Gaffney, General Manager Future Focus Group, if you would like to explore the prospect of nominating an emerging leader of your organisation for FFG60.
+Completed Nomination Forms are sought by 5pm on Monday 2 September.

 Contact us for further information